ucgmsim/nzgmdb/wiki/Fetching-site-table.md

 Adds basin information to the site table dataframe by checking if station coordinates fall inside known basin polygons.

-- Loads the latest version of basin outlines from the velocity modelling repository.
+- Loads the config specified version of basin outlines from the velocity modelling repository.
+Default is `2.09`.
 - Uses a spatial point-in-polygon test to assign the basin name to sites located within basin boundaries.
 - Adds a new column `basin` to the input dataframe.
+- Adds a new column `nzcvm_version` to indicate the version of basin outlines used.

 ---